 (2) Adjournments to obtain consent only in exceptional circumstances

-(3) Time for making development application limited to 10
+(3) Time for making development application limited to 10 days

 If the Court adjourns the proceedings under section 124 (3), the proceedings must be brought back before the Court if a development application is not made within 10 working days of the adjournment.

 (4) Only one adjournment

 The Court may make only one adjournment under section 124 (3) of particular proceedings.